The admissions requirements linked below are for admission to the Jazz Studies major.

 For information on admission at the doctoral level, please see the page on the local concentration in Jazz Studies within the DMA in Performance.

 Admission to the Graduate Artist Certificate in Music Performance program is an option for jazz performers with exceptional qualifications.
 For more information, see http://music.unt.edu/admissions/graduate-degree-specific.

 Required admission materials for Jazz Composition track of the Jazz Studies M.M.

 The aesthetic for admission into the jazz composition track at UNT is built around a demonstration of competence in writing for and orchestrating for modern jazz, including a strong understanding of the modern large jazz ensemble, as well as various small group formats.
 It is also our belief that the strongest composers in jazz are performing instrumentalists and/or vocalists.
 Admitted students are expected to audition for a Lab Band or Jazz Singers when the fall semester begins.
 All students in the jazz composition track will be required to be enrolled in a Lab Band or Jazz Singers ensemble during every long semester during their graduate work at UNT.

 The required application materials for prospective students in the Jazz Composition track of the Jazz Studies M.M. are:

 1. Jazz Composition Portfolio

-All representative work must be prepared in computer notation format (Finale or Sibelius, exported to PDF to avoid problems with software versions), accompanied by a recording (audio of live performance in mp3, wav, or aiff format, filesize limited to 8MB; or a link to a video on youtube or another public site) submitted in electronic format via the UNT College of Music application website or sent as an email attachment to Prof. Richard DeRosa at email@example.com.
+All representative work must be prepared in computer notation format (Finale or Sibelius, exported to PDF to avoid problems with software versions), accompanied by a recording (audio of live performance in mp3, wav, or aiff format, filesize limited to 8MB) submitted in electronic format via the UNT College of Music application website or sent as an email attachment to Prof. Richard DeRosa at email@example.com.
 If you need to submit a MIDI file of your work, please send that as an email attachment to Prof. DeRosa.

 a. two compositions for modern jazz big band in two different styles